-Our current project is based around the question, "Richard III: Hero or Villain?" - We have been exploring the local history connected to Richard III and developing our critical thinking skills through research.
+Our first project was based around the question, "Richard III: Hero or Villain?" - We have been exploring the local history connected to Richard III and developing our critical thinking skills through research.
 We've debated and formed our own opinions of whether we believe he was a victorious king or a murderous villain.

 Help at home!